fediway/fediway/README.md

 # About Fediway

-Fediway brings algorithmic feeds to Mastodon in an attempt to make decentralised social media more attractive to new users.
+Fediway brings algorithmic feeds to Mastodon.
 Fediway feeds can be integrated into an existing mastodon instance without requiring a custom fork or modifications to the core codebase.
 You can simply redirecting desired endpoints such as `timelines/home` via nginx to the fediway API.

 > **NOTE:** This project is currently a work in progress and is in an unstable state.
 Features may be incomplete or subject to change.
 Use with caution.